 - Galway - Galway Hospice

 - Sligo - North West Hospice

 If there is no inpatient hospice in your area, there may be hospice beds available in community hospitals or nursing homes locally.
 Visit the Irish Hospice Foundation’s website for a list of services in your area.

-The Irish Cancer Society can provide a night nurse, free of charge, for up to 10 nights if you need end-of-life care at home.
-The night nurse can also give practical support and reassurance to your family.
+The Irish Cancer Society can provide a night nurse, free of charge, for up to 10 nights if you need end-of-life care at home, to support you and your family.
 You can find out more about this service from your GP, local public health nurse, a member of the homecare team or the palliative care services at the hospital.